ericgassel/VolleyComps-2.0/backend/src/README.md

 ---------------------------------------------------------------------------
 To be implemented:
-- an endpoint that returns a json object containing each team name and their spreadsheet ids
 - edit a column of a row (change a player's number, edit the notes, etc)
 - deleting a row given an id
 - deleting the contents of a page
 - filter by date
 - stats sheet populated
-- can return multiple columns by request, along with the relavent unique ids
 ---------------------------------------------------------------------------

 PLEASE NOTE, there are usage limits for the google sheets API (how frequently it can be used).
 Here is a quick overview: